sgoettel/teihdr2csv/README.md

 To run the script, you need to have Python 3 installed on your machine.
 The directory should be named `xml_letters` and should be located in the same directory as the script.
 The script is using the [xml.etree.ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) and [csv](https://docs.python.org/3/library/csv.html) modules which are built-in modules in Python.
 There are some TEI encoded letters in the folder `xml_letters` as examples, so you can experiment a bit with the dataset.
 The letters are from [edition humboldt digital](https://edition-humboldt.de/) ([you can find the whole dataset on GitHub](https://github.com/telota/edition-humboldt-digital)).

-`$ python3 teihdr2csv.py`
+`$ python3 teihdr2csv.py` to create a csv with all relevant data from the TEI header

+`$ python3 geonames_coordinates.py` and/or `$ python3 gnd_id_coordinates.py` to add latitude and longitude of the respective locations

-If you want to change the name of the output file or the path of the output file, you can change it in the script.
+If you want to change the name of the output file or the path of the input/output file(s), you can change it in the script.

 ## Input